Parameter Estimation with Nonstationary Noise in Gravitational-wave Data: Modeling the non-stationarity for parameter estimation

-In figure \ref{fig:pe_radec}, we show the difference in the localization volume inferred from two methods of estimating the PSD.
-It shows the difference localization volumes for two cases.
-The difference in network SNR corresponding to maximum likelihood obtained for this example is $4.76\%$.
+In figure \ref{fig:pe_radec}, we show the difference in the sky localization area inferred from two methods of estimating the \ac{psd}.
+We do \ac{pe} runs and produce sky area for two pre-merger scenarios: 60 seconds before and 180 seconds before.
+The difference in network SNR corresponding to maximum likelihood obtained for this example is $~\sim 10\%~(5\%)$ with the corresponding difference in the area in RA-dec plane turns out to be $\sim 20\%~(13\%)$ for \ac{pe} run 60 seconds (180 seconds) before the merger.
+It shows that there can be significant changes in the reported localization volume if the \ac{psd} corrections are not applied due to non-stationarity.
+We observe similar trends in the other binary parameters like chirp mass and luminosity distance.